 After the Weeds disbanded, Stephen ventured to Los Angeles in the hopes of landing a songwriting contract.
 Stephen walked the streets of LA in the early 1970’s with nothing more than a $12 guitar.
 He began playing songs for different publishers in the area and landed a deal with Edwin H. Morris Publishing in Hollywood.
 Stephen was paid $50 per week.
 During his first few years at the publishing company, only one of his songs was recorded.
 At one point, Stephen considered leaving Los Angeles to work for his father's insurance company in San Diego.
 However, his friend Leah Kunkel connected him with Art Garfunkel.
 Art recorded two of Stephen's songs on his album, “Breakaway.”

 Shortly thereafter, Stephen was signed to ABC Records.
 He released his first album, “Careless,” which had two popular hits, “On and On,” and “Save It For a Rainy Day.”
 It became gold certified, as well as his second album, “Bish.”
-In total Stephen has written 650+ songs, released 19 albums, sold over 5+ million records worldwide and had his music streamed 100+ million times.
+In total Stephen has written 650+ songs, released 19 albums, sold over 10+ million records worldwide for himself and other songwriters.
+And his music has streamed over 200+ million times.
 His most recent album, “We’ll Talk About It Later In The Car,” was released by BMG in 2019.
 Stephen has played his songs personally for Barbra Streisand, Diana Ross, Jimmy Webb, Sting, Bette Midler, Melissa Manchester, and Katy Perry.
 In Eric Clapton's autobiography, he mentions Stephen Bishop as one of his favorite songwriters.

 Stephen Bishop’s hit song, “It Might Be You,” was the theme to the film “Tootsie.”
 Stephen has written the themes to several films, including “Animal House,” "The Money Pit," and “White Nights.”
 His songs have been performed by Phil Collins, Eric Clapton, Barbra Streisand, Art Garfunkel, Steve Perry, Stephanie Mills, Kenny Loggins, Johnny Mathis, Phoebe Snow, David Crosby, The Four Tops, Aswad, Beyonce, and Pavarotti.
 Stephen was nominated for two Grammy's and awarded an Oscar nomination for his song, “Separate Lives.”